b-lukaszuk/RJ_BS_eng/contents/association.md

-# Association and Prediction {#sec:assoc_and_pred}
+# Association {#sec:association}

-OK, time for the last technical chapter of this book, as the title suggests it's going to be concerned about association and prediction.
+OK, time for the last technical chapter of this book, as the title suggests it's going to be concerned about association between variables.

 ## Chapter imports {#sec:assoc_and_pred_data_imports}